Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Performance Metrics

 \subsection{Energy Efficiency of Each User}

-Before defining the WSEE, we first define the EE of individual UEs as \cite{bjornson2017massive}:
+We first define the EE of individual UEs as \cite{bjornson2017massive}:

-where $B$ is the bandwidth.
-In \eqref{eqn:EE_k}, $P_k$ represents the power consumed by UE $k$ to achieve the corresponding $\mathrm{SE}_k^{\mathrm{ul}}$.
 In typical DL-GEE analysis, the total network power consumption accounts for the power consumed by distributed APs and backhauls\cite{ngo2017total}.
-In contrast, in this UL study, we focus solely on the power consumed by the UE, excluding the power drawn by the APs, backhaul, and CPU.
+In contrast, in this UL study, we focus solely on UE-side power consumption when defining the uplink WSEE.
+The power drawn by the APs, backhaul, and CPU is not included in the considered metric, as we are primarily interested in UE-side EE.

 Then, the power consumption model for UE $k$ can be expressed as

 where $P_{\textrm{TX}, k}$ is the uplink transmit power of the UE, and $P_{\textrm{CP}, k}$ is the circuit power consumed by the UE's hardware.
 The transmit signal power $P_{\textrm{TX}, k}$ after power amplifier (PA), proportional to the transmit signal power $q_k$, is given by